 3. In Device Manager window opens, you need to click on the “Mice and other pointing devices” in the list of devices.

-4. Right-click on the touchpad driver (For us, it is “Dell Touchpad“) and click on “Uninstall device“.
+4. Right-click on the touchpad driver (In the screenshot shown, its dell, in case its an Asus Laptop, it will be Asus Touchpad) and click on “Uninstall device“.

 5. Again, click on “Uninstall” to finalize the uninstallation process.